kodecocodes/SC_SpiroMifsud/TextKit/For Instructor/script.md

 This code simply instructs the table view to reload its visible cells, which updates the appearance of each cell.
 This will trigger the calls to preferredFontForTextStyle and refresh the font choice.
 Now, build and run your app; change the text size setting, and verify that your app responds correctly to the new user preferences.

-Great, that part seems to work well, but when you select a really small font size, your table view ends up looking a little
+Great, that part seems to work well, but when you select a really small font size, your table view ends up looking a little .. off.

 Code
 -------